 Our constraint-based bilingual dictionary induction requires two bilingual dictionaries that share the same pivot language.
 We can induce bilingual dictionary A-C from bilingual dictionary A-B and B-C as input (language B is the pivot).
 Nevertheless, we can also induce bilingual dictionary A-C with different input bilingual dictionaries using language D as the pivot language for instance.
-We use an AND/OR graph to model the dependency: bilingual dictionaries A-B AND B-C OR from bilingual dictionaries A-D AND D-C as shown in Figure 2.
+We use an AND/OR graph to model the dependency: bilingual dictionary A-C can be induced from bilingual dictionaries A-B AND B-C OR from bilingual dictionaries A-D AND D-C as shown in Figure 2.